CT's Historic Gardens Day 2025

 Osborne Homestead Museum & Kellogg Environmental Center

-Osborne Homestead (500 Hawthorne Ave., Derby, CT 06418) will provide tours of the museum and its gardens from 12pm-4pm.
-After strolling through the gardens, visitors can tour the historic house museum where they will learn about Frances Osborne Kellogg's love of flowers.
+Osborne Homestead (500 Hawthorne Ave., Derby, CT 06418) will provide self-guided and docent-led tours of the museum and gardens 12 to 4 pm.
+After strolling through the gardens, visitors can tour the historic house museum where they will learn about Frances Osborne Kellogg’s love of flowers and impact on environmental conservation.

 Phelps-Hatheway House & Garden